therealtiantian/therealtiantian.github.io/_posts/2025-08-27-speech-act.md

 subtitle: J. L. Austin, John Searle, and creatio ex nihilo
 tags: [linguistics, CS]
 ---
 The speech act theory proposed by J. L. Austin and developed by John Searle has a profound correlation with computer science language.
 According to Searle, a lot of things are done through words and words only, which originates from the Christian idea of “the Word is God” (*καὶ θεὸς ἦν ὁ λόγος*).
-God creates with words, but human beings do not have the ability to create *ex nihilo*, so they have to be content with *altering* the world with words.
+God creates with words, (simultaneously *being* the words Himself,) but human beings do not have the ability to create *ex nihilo*, so they have to be content with *altering* the world with words.
 Actions like marriage, war-declaration, promise-making are all completed with words.

 The virtual world is different from the concrete one in that we can create something out of nothing in the former, and this action is done by speech acts exactly.
 Consider the action of defining a class, the class is created by declaring its definition, and then capitalizing the class’ first letter:
 ```python